From Flickr to Print

 Back in 2007, Flickr felt a little like the Wild West for photographers.
 People actually discovered your work organically, and sometimes opportunities appeared in your inbox out of nowhere.

-One day I received a FlickrMail from Open Road Publishing asking if they could use my photo of Sacré-Cœur in Paris for an upcoming travel guide.
+One day, I received a FlickrMail from Open Road Publishing asking if they could use one of my photographs — an image of Sacré-Cœur in Montmartre — for an upcoming travel guide about Paris.

 “May we have your permission to use one of your great photos — the Sacre-Couer — for our forthcoming travel guide, OPEN ROAD'S BEST OF PARIS — we of course will give you and Flickr full credit for the use of the image.”